metonym/svelte-rollup-template/README.md

 > Svelte Rollup template with static asset hashing and minification.

-This template extends the official [Svelte rollup template](https://github.com/sveltejs/template) by focusing on the post-build process.
+This template enhances the post-build process of the official [Svelte rollup template](https://github.com/sveltejs/template).
+The official template does not hash static assets (CSS/JS) when building for production.

-The initial motivation was to address [an issue](https://github.com/sveltejs/template/issues/39) about hashing file names for production.
+The initial motivation was to address [an issue about hashing file names](https://github.com/sveltejs/template/issues/39) for production.

-## Key Differences
+## Key Features

+When building for production...

 - CSS/JS files are hashed
 - HTML is minified